 Of course not!
 Well, some people might be a little disappointed at how familiar the Switch game looks.
 On current evidence, the bustling metropolis and various expanded features many have dreamed of don’t appear to have materialised.
 The devs have gone in the opposite direction, focusing on the ‘local’ angle and developing your village completely from the ground up.
 It seems to be very much a gentle evolution of the formula.
 Nook’s taken a leaf from the book of the Fyre Festival organisers, it seems, and planting you on a deserted island removes the possibility of a bustling shared online space.
 Not that we expected an Animal Crossing MMO or anything of the sort, but some veterans who were hoping for expanded horizons might find New Horizons to be playing things a little ‘safe’.

-The lack of cloud saves is another disappointment.
+The lack of cloud saves is undeniably disappointing, though.
 We understand the potential for 'time manipulation', but it seems like a solvable problem and one that should be solved; Animal Crossing is a game you can easily invest hundreds of hours in, and on a portable system (in 2020!) you shouldn’t have to worry about losing your progress if your Switch gets dropped or stolen.
 One Nintendo Life team member suggested Mr Resetti’s cousin, Mr Restorri, could arrive to berate you if cloud save-based foul play is detected.
-There must be a workable solution to this problem that doesn’t penalise players for real-world scenarios where you might have to change your system clock, though.
+There must be a workable solution to this issue that doesn’t penalise players for real-world scenarios where you might have to change your system clock, though.

-What did you think of the Animal Crossing: New Horizons gameplay reveal?
-Are you excited at what's been shown so far?
+Are you excited at what's been shown of Animal Crossing: New Horizons so far?
 Disappointed about the delay?
 We'll update this article with more info as and when it comes, but in the meantime share your thoughts and opinions below with a nice comment.